libvips/libvips/_posts/2021-11-14-What's-new-in-8.12.md

 ```

 So libvips 8.11 joined 12,154 tiles in 15s and needed 4.5GB of memory.
 This
-is quite a substantial amount of memory.
+is quite a substantial amount of RAM.

 There's another, less obvious problem: this program will need a file
 descriptor for every tile.
 You can see this with a small shell script: